 Born: April 3, 1987 in Beaumont, Texas

-Jay Bruce played both baseball and football at Beaumont's West Brook High School.
-He was a third-team all-American and drafted 12th in the first round of the 2005 Major League Baseball draft.
+Jay Bruce played baseball at Beaumont's West Brook High School.
+He was a third-team all-American and was drafted 12th in the first round of the 2005 Major League Baseball draft.
 Bruce accepted a scholarship to play baseball at Tulane University before opting to turn professional out of high school.

 Bruce's professional career began in 2005 in the GCL, playing for the Reds' short-season rookie team.
 In 2006, he was promoted to the Reds' Low-A affiliate Dayton Dragons, where he excelled with a .291 average and 16 home runs, placing him on many top prospect lists.
 He was selected to the 2007 All-Star Futures Game and won the Baseball America Minor League Player of the Year Award.

 On May 27, 2008, Bruce made his major league debut that day against right-handed pitcher Ian Snell of the Pittsburgh Pirates.
 Bruce started in center field, batting 3-for-3 with two singles and one double.
 He drove in two runs, scored twice, walked twice, and stole a base.
 He had a 1.000 slugging percentage after his first six games.